tdurgasaranya/STA631.github.io/STA631Portfolio.md

 -  I tried to create a prediction model for future inventory product sales by analyzing historical sales data for different products.

-- I tried to create a predictive model using linear regression, including multiple linear regression.
-I tried to estimate coefficients to model how variables like products of different categories are sold in maximum number of weeks.
+- I tried to create a predictive model using linear regression, including multiple linear regression, to estimate coefficients to model how variables like products of different categories are sold in maximum number of weeks.
 I am working on to inlcude Maximum
   Likelihood Estimation (MLE), and trying to find the coefficient values that maximizes the probability of observing the given historic sales data.